phyletica/phyletica.github.io/slides/git-intro/slides.md

 ```
 $ git status
-On branch master
+On branch main

-Initial commit
+No commits yet

 nothing to commit (create/copy files and use "git add" to track)
 ```